 4. Keep the goal in sight.

 A simple, yet effective motivational tool is to keep your goals in sight – literally.
-I’ve taken a picture of my dream house and made it the background wallpaper on my computer.
-One glance at it is a megadose of motivation for me!
+Take a picture of your dream house and make it the background wallpaper on your computer.
+Save an image from pixabay of your desired lifestyle, maybe a hiker in nature or a traveler.
+Make that your background wallpaper.
+One glance can be a megadose of motivation!

 When faced with a large project, unpleasant task or anything that overwhelms you, the trick is to plan a task every single day, then reward yourself.

 The best way I’ve found to take daily steps toward a goal is to use checklists.
 For instance, if you want to grow a powerful social media traffic source, use this checklist every day for a month.